 If canning the tomato sauce, follow these instructions:

-Prepare boiling water canner.
-Heat jars in gently simmering water until ready to use, do not boil.
-Wash lids in warm soapy water and set aside with bands.
+- Prepare boiling water canner.
+Heat a quart-jar in gently simmering water until ready to use, do not boil.
+Wash lid in warm soapy water and set aside with bands.

-Add 2 tablespoons lemon juice to the hot jar, ladle hot tomato sauce into a hot jar leaving a ½ inch headspace.
+- Add 2 tablespoons lemon juice to the hot, 4-cup, quart jar, (or 1 tablespoon to a pint jar) ladle hot tomato sauce into a hot jar leaving a ½ inch headspace.
 Remove air bubbles.
 Wipe the jar rim clean and seal lid to fingertip tight.